BasicWolf/archived-kaylee/doc/tutorial/running.rst

 amount of tasks and then launch the calculations in two browser tabs or even two different browsers.
 That's when the calculations will be truly distributed.

+P.S.
+Don't forget, the source code of the tutorial application is located at the following repository: http://github.com/BasicWolf/kaylee-tutorial-app